convox/docs/docs/networking/load-balancing.md

 ## Internal Load Balancers

-For services that should only be reachable within your VPC (not from the public internet), Convox supports internal load balancers:
+For Services that should only be reachable within your VPC (not from the public internet), Convox supports internal load balancers:

 - Set the [Internal](/reference/rack-parameters/Internal) rack parameter to `Yes` to enable an internal load balancer alongside the public one.
 - Set [InternalOnly](/reference/rack-parameters/InternalOnly) to `Yes` if you want the Rack to only support internal applications (no public-facing load balancer).

-Internal services are configured in your `convox.yml` using the `internal: true` directive.
+Internal Services are configured in your `convox.yml` using the `internal: true` directive.
 See [Internal Services](/networking/internal-services) for details.

 ## TCP and TLS Services (NLB)